The Festival of the Reformation

 2. DEUS ABSCONDITUS, A LINK TO OTHER WORLD RELIGIONS An insight arising from law-promise reading of the scriptures, viz., Luther’s concept of deus absconditus, humankind’s common experience of God-hidden — in contrast to deus revelatus, God-revealed-in-Christ — is a fundamental resource for Lutheran mission theology and practice.
 Although generally unused (yes, unknown) in today’s mission discussions, it is a unique resource for Christian mission in today’s “world of faiths.”
 If for no other reason than that the absence of God’s grace–the essence of deus absconditus experience–is such common daily life experience throughout the world.

 1. The hiddenness of God does not mean that there are no signals of God at all in people’s lived experience.
 On the contrary, God’s creation abounds with such signals, as Paul says in Romans 1:19ff: they have been evident “ever since the creation of the world.”
 But not so the Gospel, God’s “mercy to make sinners righteous.”
 Out there in our general experience of God in creation such Good News is abscondita, hidden — often contradicted — in the God-encounters all people have in God’s creation.
 That Gospel is what deus revelatus is all about (Rom.
-1:16f): “For in it [the Gospel] the righteousness of God is revealed through faith for faith.”
+1:16f): “For in it the righteousness of God is revealed through faith for faith.”

 2. Deus revelatus is God in the Gospel.
 Deus absconditus is God in the law.
 It is the same “one and only true God” but as different as left-hand and right-hand.
 Because deus absconditus encounters with God are common among all human creatures — those who trust Christ as well as those who do not — there is common ground here, common “God-experience” for Christians to engage in God-talk with all people of other faiths.